vdunbar/bash-text-analysis/4_medline.md

 <div class = "note">
 **Note**

 The origin of the designation IM and NIM comes from the time when terms describing major points of that article were printed in Index Medicus.
 IM meant printed in Index Medicus and NIM meant not printed in Index Medicus.
 IM terms are the main point of the article, while NIM terms are secondary terms supporting the major points of the article.
-IMN concepts are designated by an asterisk--`*`.
+IM concepts are designated by an asterisk--`*`.
 </div>

 The version of MTI used for current automated indexing is called MTIA, and it is being applied to citations from a variety of journals.
 Human curation of MTIA-indexed citations originally involved a scan of all citations indexed by MTIA but has been modified to focus curation on specific sets of citations (e.g., those involving genes and proteins) to scale curation and to ensure that indexed terms are correct and irrelevant terms are not indexed.